Rug Pulls: Your Complete Guide

 Once you’ve added your wallets, Koinly identifies the cost basis of all your assets, and each taxable transaction and calculates your subsequent capital gains and losses, as well as the fair market value of any crypto income.

 All this information is available in a simple tax summary (free of charge!).
 If and when you want to download your tax report, upgrade to the paid Koinly plan that suits you and download a crypto tax report when you need to file your tax return.

-- Some of most recent rug pulls included the Squid Game rug pull, the Bored Bunny NFT rug pull and the Luna Yield rug pull.
+Some of the most recent rug pulls included the Squid Game rug pull, the Bored Bunny NFT rug pull, and the Luna Yield rug pull.